bendwyer/keepalived/README.md

 - [Sources](#sources)

 ## Background
-Use the following instructions to configure an active-standby setup for HAProxy using keepalived.
+These instructions and notes are useful for setting up an active-standby configuration for HAProxy using keepalived.
 While these instructions are written for Ubuntu 16.04, they can be adapted for other Linux distros if needed.

 ## Basic Server Information
 You'll need a minimum of two servers for keepalived to work.
 One server should be designated MASTER, the other BACKUP.